COVID & Vaccine

 -Raghu Adiga, MD, Chief Medical Officer and Infectious Disease Specialist

-- If you are having an emergency, need to schedule a procedure or want to see your doctor, it is safe for you to return.
+If you are having an emergency, need to schedule a procedure or want to see your doctor, it is safe to visit our hospital and clinics.

-- When you come to the hospital or a clinic, you will see social distancing, rigorous cleaning, masking and temperature checks.
+- When you arrive, you will see social distancing, rigorous cleaning, masking and temperature checks.

 - Patients undergoing certain procedures may be required to have a COVID test.
 Testing will be conducted at the drive-thru site by the Doctors Building.
 Patients will be notified by phone if a test is required.